TheMonk2121/ai-dev-tasks/500_research/500_dspy-research.md

 - **Modular Design**: Structure long workflows as DSPy modules for separate optimization

-- **Performance**: Potential for parallel execution if modules are independent
+- **Performance**: Potential for parallel execution if modules are independen

 - *Our Application**: